-March 22-24: 2013 Fellowship award will be given at the Annual General Meeting in Washington, DC.
+April 4 - 6, 2014 Fellowship award will be presented at the Annual General Meeting in Chicago

 Ladis Kristof was an East European refugee who fled to the West after World War II.
 He was a founding member of the Portland, Oregon Amnesty group and a Professor of Political Science at Portland State University who believed that we each have the power to transform ourselves and our society.
 His faith in humankind's "ability to recover from lapses" and "climb to higher level of...achievement" - maintained despite a personal history of loss, imprisonment and exile - is the same faith that underlies Amnesty International's mission to harness the power of collective action to ensure justice and freedom for all people.
 Ladis Kristof's personal generosity and determination inspired many: family and friends, colleagues and students, and the human rights activists of Amnesty International USA's Portland, Oregon Local Group #48.